 Clare Balding on caring for our countryside and the pleasures of rambling

-Broadcaster Clare Balding shares her favourite countryside walks and tells us why 2020 has shown we need to rethink our whole way of life.
+Broadcaster Clare Balding shares her favourite countryside walks and tells us why 2020 showed we need to rethink our whole way of life.

 I’ve done a lot of walking and cycling, and travelling at that pace, you really notice the scale of things.
 The vastness of the landscape, the size of the sky, the changing seasons – you see those in a way you can’t when you’re whizzing by in a car.
 And you also have more time to process it, even when you’re just exploring your local patch.